DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

 - Domain 2 of the CISSP exam covers asset security making up ~10% of the test
 - Asset security includes the concepts, principles, and standards of monitoring and securing any asset important to the organization
 - Anything that removes a vulnerability or protects against one or more specific threats is considered a safeguard or a countermeasure.
 The annual costs of safeguards should not exceed the expected annual cost of asset value loss.
+- **Salami Attack** is a type of cyberattack or fraud where a perpetrator takes small, seemingly insignificant actions that individually appear harmless but collectively result in a substantial impact.
+The term "salami" is used metaphorically, implying that the attack slices off small pieces, like slicing a salami, which are not noticeable individually but accumulate to cause significant harm.

 - The Asset Security domain focuses on collecting, handling, and protecting information throughout its lifecycle; the first step is classifying information based on its value to the organization
 - **Asset**: anything of value owned by the organization